nazar-pc/CleverStyle-Framework/docs/backend-system-objects/$db.md

 * connecting_time()

 #### q($query : string|string[], ...$params : array) : bool|object|resource
 Query method. `$query` may be SQL string or array of strings.
-Strings may be formatted according to [sprintf()](http://www.php.net/manual/en/function.sprintf.php) PHP function.
-In this case `$params` argument may contain array of arguments for formatting of string, another way - to specify arguments as arguments of this method started from second argument.
+Strings may be formatted according to [sprintf()](http://www.php.net/manual/en/function.sprintf.php) PHP function or may contain markers for prepared statements (but not both at the same time).

+There might be arbitrary number of parameters for formatting SQL statement or for using in prepared statements.
+If an array provided as second argument - its items will be used, so that you can either specify parameters as an array, or in line.

 For example:
 ```php